pantheon-systems/edge-integrations-wordpress-sdk/docs/api.md

 #### Return

 The current user's personalization data.
-If a `WP_REST_Request` was passed, the personalization data is passed with the passed arguments from the request.
+If a `WP_REST_Request` was passed, the personalization data is passed with the arguments that were passed in the request.

 #### Example